 Ever since the Grammy Awards first hit the stage in the late 1950s, there have been raging conspiracy theories about how Grammy nominations and winners are chosen.
 But a closer look behind the scenes reveals how the whole process works.

 The very first Grammy Awards were presented in 1959.
 Frank Sinatra and Peggy Lee won Record of the Year Award for Volare.
-Henry Mancini took home the first Album of the Year and the Best Vocal Performance Awards were presented to the legendary Ella Fitzgerald and Perry Como.
-Ever since then there have been raging conspiracy theories about how Grammy nominations and winners are chosen.
-But a closer look behind the scenes reveals how the whole process actually works.
+Henry Mancini took home the first Album of the Year, and the Best Vocal Performance Awards were presented to the legendary Ella Fitzgerald and Perry Como.

 The Recording Academy Voting Members

 According to the Academy, the voting members behind the Grammy awards include music industry professionals who represent a diverse set of backgrounds.
 Members professions can include anything from vocalists to songwriters, engineers to producers, and everything in between.
 To be qualified for membership, however, voting members must have creative or technical credits on at least six commercially released tracks on a physical music release or 12 on a digital album.
 Voting members must also be good standing with their dues (which are only $100/year!).
 According to Billboard.com, 12,000 of the Academy's total 21,000 members are eligible to cast ballots.

 If someone doesn't meet the requirements, he or she may still apply to become a voting member with an endorsement from at least two current Recording Academy voting members.